johnnyy5929/sep11-freedom-project/blog/entry05.md

 ##### 4/25/25

 ## Content
 This is my blog 5.
 Throughout this school year, we had a project called the Freedom Project.
 This is our year-long project where we had to pick a tool and learn how it use it.
 We are getting to our final parts of the project.
 We have coded an MVP up to this point, which is like a start to our project.
 So I finished my MVP during the break for this cooking game I was doing.
 I made some changes to the initial project.
-So the tool that I picked was Kaboom JS, and in some ways, I learned this was by using [kaboom website](https://kaboomjs.com/).
+So the tool that I picked was Kaboom JS, and in some ways, I learned this was by using [kaboom website] (https://kaboomjs.com/).
 On this website, you are allowed to see the codes you can use, and you can go to the playground, which has games and codes for those games.
 Another thing I used was the [learning log](../tool/learning-log.md) where I put all the information I learned into.
 So wondering what I did for the freedom project.

 ````` js
 <!DOCTYPE html>